lkpc-choir/lkpc-choir.github.io/docs/index.md

 # Obsidian Notes

-Publish your public notes with MkDocs
+Publish your public notes with MkDocs...

 ## Hello World!